MichalTravnicek/pki.wikifix/Random-Certificate-Serial-Numbers-v1.md

 # Introduction

-Dogtag 9 introduced new serial number range management for requests, certificates, and replica IDs.
+PKI 9 introduced new serial number range management for requests, certificates, and replica IDs.
 This allowed to automate cloning for IPA installation.
 Option 3 from the original proposal drafts current CS implementation of serial number management.

-There are no known attacks on SHA2 hashes, which are supported by Dogtag.
+There are no known attacks on SHA2 hashes, which are supported by PKI.
 Reviews of recent [attacks on cryptographic hashes](http://www.ietf.org/rfc/rfc4270.txt) like MD5 or SHA1 suggested that those attacks could have been prevented by making signed parts of the certificate random enough.
 One of the suggested solution was to make